OR-UniTS/DelayCostFunction/README.md

 The design of the software has been significantly influenced by a thorough analysis of two main resources:

-1. **Cost Models**: This source code  focuses on quantifying the costs of delays in aviation.
-The analysis of this model has been crucial in understanding different approaches to estimate delay costs within the aviation industry.
-[View the Cost Models code on GitHub](https://github.com/andygaspar/CostModels).

-2. **Mercury**: An open-source platform developed by the University of Westminster - ATM Research Group serves as a tool for the evaluation of air transport mobility and has been instrumental in providing insights into aviation industry concepts and mechanisms.
+1. **Mercury**: An open-source platform developed by the University of Westminster - ATM Research Group serves as a tool for the evaluation of air transport mobility and has been instrumental in providing insights into aviation industry concepts and mechanisms.
 [View the Mercury project on GitHub](https://github.com/UoW-ATM/Mercury/).
 [Read the Mercury article](https://westminsterresearch.westminster.ac.uk/item/w7012/mercury-an-open-source-platform-for-the-evaluation-of-air-transport-mobility).

 These resources have been invaluable in shaping the methodologies and functionalities integrated into the developed software, offering a comprehensive understanding of delay costs and aviation dynamics.